 16. Conclusion on the Special Theory of Relativity

-The experimental and logical evidence that were presented in this article reveal the essence of the special theory of relativity that:
+The experimental and logical evidence that are presented in this site reveals the essence of the special theory of relativity that:

 The special theory of relativity turns out to be only one hypothesis that can exist only in the field of mathematics.
-It is based on the claim that “the speed of light is the same in all inertial reference frames”, which is experimentally proved to be inconsistent with the physical reality – i.e., the special theory of relativity is not true!
+It is based on the claim that “the speed of light is the same in all inertial frames of reference”, which is not true – it is experimentally proven to be inconsistent with physical reality!

 That is why it is a delusion in the field of physics.